 He regularly advises individuals and companies both domestically and internationally, with a particular specialism in data protection and privacy.
 Darragh recently advises on the challenges emanating from the misuse of social media, GDPR, and an individual’s ‘right to be forgotten’ online.

 He has acted in cases at all levels including in the Supreme Courts in London and Dublin, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.
+In 2021, he has been instructed in a case currently on appeal to the USA Supreme Court from the United States Court of Appeals for the District of Columbia Circuit.

 In addition to practice, Darragh is an associate lecture of Public Law at the University of Ulster and has delivered a number of guest lecturers at Cambridge University, Trinity University, Queens University Belfast, and DCU.